Mangopay/api-docs/page/49_lists-pagination-management.md

 # Filtering list management

-You can filter all lists with multiple values for each GET parameter.
+You can filter **transactions lists** with multiple values for each GET parameter.

 Here is an example:
 ```